 Practical component

-You must complete a minimum of 24 months of practical work and confirm the acquisition of 6 target competencies through a self-assessment (in French).
+You must complete a minimum of 24 months of practical work experience and confirm the acquisition of 6 target competencies through a self-assessment (in French).
 To be valid, this practical component period must be supervised by an engineer you have chosen and declared to the OIQ beforehand.
+Any experience acquired in Quebec and submitted for evaluation for more than 12 months (cumulative or consecutive) prior to your registration as a CEP will incur additional fees.
+See fee schedule (“Common fees” in the Admissions section).

 Language component